2026 Mercedes C-Class Electric: Everything we know [Update]

 Platform

-On July 22, 2022, Mercedes-Benz published a new job ad (MER0001XVK) that revealed that the MB.EA platform will underpin the Mercedes C-Class Electric and also the Mercedes GLC Electric.
-This job ad revealed that there will be different versions of the MB.EA platform and that the version used for these mid-size models will be ‘MB.EA-M.’ It was for the post of project coordinator for the C-Class Electric project.
+On July 22, 2022, Mercedes-Benz published a job ad (MER0001XVK) that revealed that the MB.EA platform will underpin the Mercedes C-Class Electric and also the Mercedes GLC Electric.
+This job listing revealed that there would be different versions of the MB.EA platform and that the version used for the electric mid-size models is ‘MB.EA-M.’ It was for the post of project coordinator for the C-Class Electric project.

 Mercedes C-Class Electric Specifications